Elopement Destinations in Scotland

-Where is the best location in Scotland to elope?
+Where is the best place in Scotland for an elopement?

 If you’ve ever thought ‘screw having a big expensive wedding… let’s elope to Scotland’, well I’m here to help you.